Methodist Central Hall, Westminster

-The Methodist Central Hall (also known as Central Hall Westminster) is a multi-purpose venue in the City of Westminster, London, serving primarily as a Methodist church and a conference centre.
-The building, which is a tourist attraction, also houses an art gallery, a restaurant, and an office building (formerly as the headquarters of the Methodist Church of Great Britain until 2000).
+The Methodist Central Hall (also known as Central Hall Westminster) is a multi-purpose venue in the City of Westminster, serving primarily as a Methodist church and a conference centre.
+The building also houses an art gallery, a restaurant, and office spaces (used formerly as the headquarters of the Methodist Church of Great Britain until 2000).
 It contains 22 conference, meeting and seminar rooms, the largest being the Great Hall, which seats 2,300.
+Central Hall also acts as an important spiritual and sacred place for Methodists.

-Methodist Central Hall Westminster occupies the corner of Tothill Street and Storeys Gate just off Victoria Street in London, near the junction with The Sanctuary next to the Queen Elizabeth II Conference Centre and facing Westminster Abbey.
+Methodist Central Hall occupies the corner of Tothill Street and Storeys Gate just off Victoria Street in Westminster, near the junction with The Sanctuary next to the Queen Elizabeth II Conference Centre and facing Westminster Abbey.

-Methodist Central Hall Westminster also acts as an important spiritual and sacred place. one of its purposes is to spread faith and the Word of God.

 History

 Methodist Central Hall was erected by Wesleyan Methodists as one of their mixed-purpose 'central halls'.
 Central Hall was to act not only as a church, but to be of "great service for conferences on religious, educational, scientific, philanthropic and social questions".
 The hall was built in 1905–1911 on the site of the Royal Aquarium, Music Hall and Imperial Theatre, an entertainment complex that operated with varying success from 1876 to 1903.
 Construction was funded between 1898 and 1908 by the "Wesleyan Methodist Twentieth Century Fund" (or the "Million Guinea Fund", as it became more commonly known), whose aim was to raise one million guineas from one million Methodists.
 The fund closed in 1904 having raised 1,024,501 guineas (£1,075,727).
+The project to establish the Million Guinea Fund, and build the Central Hall was the brainchild of Sir Robert William Perks (1849-1934).

-The building played host to several important events.
-Meetings of the suffragette movement took place at Methodist Central Hall in 1914.
+The building played host to several important events; meetings of the suffragette movement took place at Methodist Central Hall in 1914.
 Scenes were re-enacted in the 2015 film Suffragette, some of which was shot in the hall.

 Methodist Central Hall hosted the first meeting of the United Nations General Assembly in 1946.
 In return for the use of the hall, the assembly voted to fund the repainting of the walls of the church in a light blue.
 While it was being used by the UN General Assembly, the congregation relocated to the Coliseum Theatre.

 It has been regularly used for political rallies—famous speakers have included Winnie Mandela, Mahatma Gandhi and Mikhail Gorbachev.
 In September 1972 the Conservative Monday Club held a much publicised "Halt Immigration Now!" public meeting in the main hall, addressed by several prominent speakers including members of parliament Ronald Bell, John Biggs-Davison, Harold Soref, and John Stokes.
 The Monday Club continued its use of the building until 1991 when it held two seminars there.